 All forms you need can be downloaded REGISTRARS WEBSITE as well as answers to any questions you might have.
 If you are from certain countries, additional paperwork may be required, such as a certificate of no impediment to marriage, but this is usually not required and is never required for US citizens.

-Once the registrar has your paperwork, they will guide you through the process, asking questions if they need to in order to prepare your marriage schedule. the fees for the schedule are £72 per couple.
+Once the registrar has your paperwork, they will guide you through the process, asking questions if they need to in order to prepare your marriage schedule.
+The fees for the schedule are £72 per couple.
 You will find the Scottish Registrars to be friendly and extremely helpful, so they will happily answer any questions you might have.

 What Happens Next?